-Whether it is a giant global producer of consumer products, such as Proctor & Gamble, or a smaller organization, such as Eskimo Joe's of Stillwater, Oklahoma (we'll talk more about Eskimo Joe's in Chapter 12), a marketer's decisions affect-and are affected by-the firm's other activities.
+Whether it is a giant global producer of consumer products, such as Procter & Gamble, or a smaller organization, such as Lizard's Thicket, a restaurant business in Columbia, SC, a marketer's decisions affect-and are affected by-the firm's other activities.
 Marketing managers must work with financial and accounting officers to figure out whether products are profitable, to set marketing budgets, and to determine prices.
-They must work with people in manufacturing to be sure that the new iPhone is produced on time and in the right quantities for those avid iPhone fans that camp out in front of Apple stores to get their hands on the new model.
+They must work with people in manufacturing to be sure that the new iPhone is produced on time and in the right quantities for those avid iPhone fans who camp out in front of Apple stores to get their hands on the new model.
 Marketers also must work with research-and-development specialists to create products that meet consumers' needs.
+And most important, marketers must maintain their expertise on the ever-changing innovations that occur daily in every aspect of marketing.